DalianL/prog-web-accidents/README.md

 ## Tests

-1. run `npm install -g mocha@2.3.1` at the root in this repository
+1. run `npm install -g mocha` at the root in this repository
 2. run `mocha` to run all the tests